 For the filling:

 - Beat the eggs together in a mixing bowl, and then stir in the cheese, milk, flour and sundried tomatoes.

 - Pour the mixture into the cooled pastry case in the flan dish.

 - Put the dish back in the oven and bake for a further 25-30 minutes until a cocktail stick inserted into the centre of the quiche comes out clean.

-- Place the quiche on the wire rack and allow to cool slightly before serving.
+- Place the quiche on the wire rack and allow to cool slightly, then arrange the pastry hearts on top.
 Enjoy hot or cold!